 (when asked if the Kamen Rider Club was meaningless) Yes.
 When I awakened as the Core Child, I lost all human emotions."

-- Defrosting Ice King: Undergoing this courtesy to Gentaro.
+- Defrosting Ice Queen: King this time.
+Undergoing this courtesy to Gentaro.
 The first breakthrough is his acceptance of the Kamen Rider Club's existence and formally joining it for good at the end of Episode 12.
 The second was in #19/#20 once he understands that he's always going to be good friends with Gentaro and his role as the strategist is never going to be replaced.

 - Determinator: Persisted on trying to jam the Cosmic Switch into the Fourze Driver to save a dying Gentaro, despite the electrical discharge it gave.
 Not to mention the multiple times he tried using Medical Switch prior to that.